pharmbio/ptp-project/exp/20180326-fillup-propertrain/journal.md

   - (`... crossvalidate --proper-trainfile`)
 - [x] Fill up *to* 3x#actives, instead of *adding* 2x#actives new assumed negatives
 - [x] Remove "target info" from names when training
-- [ ] Test re-run locally with 3 smallest target
+- [x] Test re-run locally with 3 smallest target
+- [ ] Fix bug that makes the plot show the unfilled amount of non-actives in the plot